Tear gas: Treatment

 There is no specific antidote to common tear gases.
 At the first sign of exposure or potential exposure, masks are applied when available.
 People are removed from the affected area when possible.
 Immediate removal of contact lenses has also been recommended, as they can retain particles.

 Decontamination is by physical or mechanical removal (brushing, washing, rinsing) of solid or liquid agents.
-Water may transiently exacerbate the pain caused by CS gas and pepper spray but is still effective, although fat-containing oils or soaps may be more effective against pepper spray.
+Water may transiently exacerbate the pain caused by CS gas and pepper spray but is still effective.
+Fat-containing oils or soaps may be more effective against pepper spray.
 Eyes are decontaminated by copious flushing with sterile water or saline or (with OC) open-eye exposure to wind from a fan.
 Referral to an ophthalmologist is needed if slit-lamp examination shows impaction of solid particles of agent.

 Blowing the nose to get rid of the chemicals is recommended, as is avoiding rubbing of the eyes.
 There are reports that water may increase pain from CS gas, but the balance of limited evidence currently suggests water or saline are the best options.
 Some evidence suggests that Diphoterine, a hypertonic amphoteric salt solution, a first aid product for chemical splashes, may help with ocular burns or chemicals in the eye.

 Bathing and washing the body vigorously with soap and water can remove particles that adhere to the skin.
 Clothes, shoes and accessories that come into contact with vapors must be washed well, since all untreated particles can remain active for up to a week.
 Some advocate using fans or hair dryers to evaporate the spray, but this has not been shown to be better than washing out the eyes and it may spread contamination.

 Anticholinergics can work like some antihistamines as they reduce lacrymation and decrease salivation, acting as an antisialagogue, and for overall nose discomfort as they are used to treat allergic reactions in the nose (e.g., itching, runny nose, and sneezing).

 Oral analgesics may help relieve eye pain.

-Most effects resulting from riot-control agents are transient and do not require treatment beyond decontamination, and most patients do not need observation beyond 4 hours.
-However, patients should be instructed to return if they develop effects such as blistering or delayed-onset shortness of breath.
+Most effects resulting from riot-control agents are transient and do not require treatment beyond decontamination.
+Most patients do not need observation beyond 4 hours.
+Patients should be instructed to return if they develop effects such as blistering or delayed-onset shortness of breath.

 Home remedies

 Vinegar, petroleum jelly, milk and lemon juice solutions have also been used by activists.
 It is unclear how effective these remedies are.
-In particular, vinegar itself can burn the eyes and prolonged inhalation can also irritate the airways.
-Vegetable oil and vinegar have been reported as helping relieve burning caused by pepper spray, Kräuter suggests the usage of baking soda or toothpaste, stating that they trap the particles emanating from the gas near the airways that are more feasible to inhale.
+In particular, vinegar can burn the eyes and prolonged inhalation can irritate the airways.

+Vegetable oil and vinegar have been reported as helping relieve burning caused by pepper spray.
+Kräuter suggests the usage of baking soda or toothpaste, stating that they trap the particles emanating from the gas near the airways that are more feasible to inhale.
 A small trial of baby shampoo for washing out the eyes did not show any benefit.